 (Note Single Stairway Entrance)

 Youth services programs greatly expanded under Mrs. Marley's tutelage.
-Year-round story times were scheduled for various children's age groups (sound familiar, Miss Jaymi?
-She's the MPL Early Literacy Specialist now, and her preschool groups are legendary).
+Year-round story times were scheduled for various children's age groups.
 Many other youth and adult programs were established, which included such staples as summer reading, arts & crafts, and movies.
 There were substantial increases in collection acquisitions, and a steady stream of new patrons was welcomed aboard during the 1960s.
 By 1969, the Library's collections totalled 14,500 items.

 Bonita Marley holds the India (short for Indiana) Likely Scrapbook,